Argeles-sur-Mer, Pyrenees-Orientales tourism & sightseeing

 Argeles is just a few kilometers from Collioure, a very attractive port and beach with a castle and lively old town.
 A trip north to explore Perpignan is also enjoyable, then a little further you can explore the Pyrenees foothills along the Têt Valley or take a trip to one of the cathar castles such as Château Peyrepertuse.
 See more of the popular beaches and resorts in Languedoc.

-Map of Argeles-sur-Mer and places to visit
+Map of Argeles-sur-Mer and places nearby

 Visit near Argeles-sur-Mer with France This Way reviews